nesarptr/nesarptr/README.md

 ### What I am Currently Doing
 Currently,
 - I am trying to apply what I am learning by writing [blog](http://devpedia.hashnode.dev/),
-- solving algorithmic problems in Leetcode and other platforms,
+- solving algorithmic problems on LeetCode and other platforms,

 ### My Learnings :
-- I am skilled in a range of technologies including Java, Golang, JavaScript, Node.js, Express.js, React, HTML, CSS, Tailwind, Git, Github, MongoDB,  PostgreSQL, and Data Structures and Algorithms
+- I am skilled in a range of technologies, including Java, Golang, JavaScript, Node.js, Express.js, React, HTML, CSS, Tailwind, Git, Github, MongoDB,  PostgreSQL, and Data Structures and Algorithms

 ### My Experiences
-Till now I don't have any real-world experiences except for some web application projects and problem-solving.
+Till now I don't have any real-world experience except for some basic application projects and problem-solving.

 ### Communities I am part of
 - [Community Classroom](https://twitter.com/commclassroom)